 During pregnancy the neck of the womb (cervix) normally remains closed and 'long', like a tube.
 As pregnancy progresses and the body prepares to give birth, the cervix gradually softens, decreases in length (effaces) and opens (dilates).

 Cervical insufficiency (cervical incompetence) occurs when the cervix softens and opens painlessly, without being in labour, after 12 weeks of pregnancy but well before the baby is due to be born.

 This may cause the waters to bulge and break through the open cervix, and the baby to be born prematurely.
 Cervical insufficiency is a painless opening of the cervix.
 It is not the same as premature labour, where the cervix opens because the womb (uterus) has started to contract, although it tends to lead to premature labour.

 What is the cervix?

-The cervix is the lower part of your womb (uterus) which extends slightly into the top of your vagina.
+The cervix is the lower part of the womb (uterus) which extends slightly into the top of the vagina.
 The cervix is often called the neck of the womb.

 - Have inherited disorders of collagen synthesis (for example, some of the Ehlers-Danlos syndromes).

 - Have had surgery such as a cone biopsy on the cervix in the past.

 - Have had injuries to the cervix during a previous birth or dilation and curettage (D&C).